-The Difference Between Vyvanse Vs Adderall
+The Difference Between Vyvanse vs. Adderall

 Experience clinician-run addiction treatment at Red Oak Recovery® in the pristine Blue Ridge Mountains

-The Difference Between Vyvanse Vs Adderall
+The Difference Between Vyvanse vs. Adderall

 Many people get prescriptions for either Vyvanse or Adderall to manage their ADHD.
 However, is Vyvanse or Adderall more addictive?
 More importantly, what is the difference between Adderall and Vyvanse?
 If you recently received a prescription for one of these medications from your doctor, you may want to learn more about the drugs, their purposes, and how addictive they are.

 At Red Oak Recovery®, our clinicians understand the challenges that those with ADHD and addiction face.
 Through our dual diagnosis treatment program, we can help young men manage their conditions and move into the future with confidence.
 Don’t let your addiction to prescription drugs hold you back any longer.
-To learn more about our Vyvanse or Adderall addiction treatment program or other programs for prescription drug addiction treatment, please call Red Oak Recovery® today at 866.457.7590.
+To learn more about our Vyvanse or Adderall addiction treatment program or other programs for prescription drug addiction treatment, call Red Oak Recovery® today at 866.457.7590.

 Why Do Doctors Prescribe Vyvanse and Adderall?